TheSnowGuru/cursor-ext/README.md

 # Cursor Code Inspector Chrome Extension

-A Chrome extension that allows you to inspect HTML elements on web pages and send them to Cursor for analysis.
+A Chrome extension that allows you to inspect HTML elements on web pages and send them to Cursor for analysis via MCP (Model Context Protocol) integration.

 ## Features